muan/site/_posts/2013-07-24-github-hiring-story.md

 Hiring takes time, and it's time from both ends.
 In the first one and a half month I had some emails/Skype/FaceTime calls with a bunch of GitHubbers.

 It wasn't moving fast, from time to time I waited for more than a week to get a response or to schedule a call time.
 I'll be lying if I say I wasn't bothered by that, but it was really pleasant nonetheless, here's why: when people replied me late, they told me they were going to be late, and why they were.
 They make the effort to drop me a short email only to make sure I know what is going on.
-(Thank you especially @tclem ♥)
+(Thank you especially @tclem :heart:)

 Different from the usual interview setup, people I talked to made the purpose of the calls very clear to me.